kindredgroup/pit-toolkit/README.md

 For example, lets assume that "node-1" component of our graph has to be checked out from remote location.
 We have this project locally on our machine under "examples/node-1".

-Lets expose in local git server on port 60100 (the default)
+Lets expose it in local git server on port 60100 (the default)

 ```bash
 # create directory outside of current git project